 Even if you are, you may find some useful facts and ideas here.

-As you may know, the International Federation of Associations of Anatomy (IFAA) has charged their Federative International Committee on Anatomical Terminology (FICAT) with the task of developing and promulgating a standard international list of anatomical terms.
+As you may know, the International Federation of Associations of Anatomy (IFAA) has charged their Federative International Programme for Anatomical Terminology (FIPAT) with the task of developing and promulgating a standard international list of anatomical terms.

-The FICAT is now hard at work on a new list of anatomical terminology called the Terminologia Embryologica (TE).
+The FIPAT is now hard at work on a new list of anatomical terminology called the Terminologia Embryologica (TE).
 The TE will list terms related to developmental anatomy.

 In our textbooks, we have attempted to follow the available international lists as closely as possible.
 Where appropriate, we’ve also included synonyms–including eponyms–commonly used in many regions of the United States.

 Ian Whitmore, the FIPAT chair, once told me that he is encouraged that we A&P professors have also joined this cause of standardizing the use of terminology because it is only by doing so at the introductory level will it eventually filter upward and outward to the entire world of anatomy.
 He told me that he believes it will take quite bit of time for the newly trained to influence common usage enough for the new terminology to become truly standard, which makes sense.
 That’s how language works, right?

 Of course there are several other efforts within subdisciplines of physiology, pathology, microbiology, biochemistry, and other human sciences.
 Most follow the same principles of clarity and value of term as a descriptive label, avoiding eponyms and misleading word parts.

 In our textbook Anatomy & Physiology, we have included a brief discussion of this effort to standardize scientific terminology in the introductory chapter.
 And we further clarified these principles in the handy included supplement Quick Guide to the Language of Science and Medicine.
 This little supplement helps the beginning student navigate the often daunting first exposure to what is essentially a new, foreign language.